 As with the journey to Tortuguero, the scenery on the way to La Fortuna is spectacular so do keep your eyes peeled for waterfalls, rolling valleys and mountains too.
 The journey can take around 4 hours depending on the traffic, uneven road conditions and water levels in the rivers.
 We visited during one of the driest seasons they’ve ever had, so the river was too low to navigate.
 While this gave us more time to spot wildlife, it also added an extra hour or so onto our journey so it’s best to plan ahead.

 Due to the uncertain journey times, most of your day will be spent travelling to La Fortuna.
 You might have some time to explore the town when you arrive.
 It’s a very safe area so you can spend some time walking up and down the main street, with plenty of restaurants, bars and souvenir shops.

-Day 5: Full day in La Fortuna
+Day 5: La Fortuna

 Today, your task is to see as much of La Fortuna as possible with a full day here with wildlife, activities or opportunities to relax.